Cheeky Moin Younis chucking an Aston Villa scarf to Prince William before asking Nicole Scherzinger for a date was a hilarious highlight.

 But in the worst of times, we see the very best of people, and at Pride of Britain we celebrated the courage, compassion and heroism of police officers, firefighters and medics that shone so brightly through the darkness.

-In the year since then, members of our emergency services have continued to risk their lives to keep us safe, so please tell us about them.
+In the year since then, members of our emergency services have continued to risk their lives to keep us safe, and we have had thousands of nominations for them from every part of the country.

-Or maybe you know someone who is quietly transforming their community to improve the lives of those around them, or someone who has put themselves in danger to save someone else, or an inspirational campaigner.
+Nominations have also flooded in for people who are quietly transforming communities to improve the lives of those around them, adults and children who have put themselves in danger to save someone else, and inspirational campaigners.